-Discharges are one of the most common problems among both male and female patients visiting a STI clinic (STI = Sexually Transitted Infections).
+Discharges are one of the most common problems among both male and female patients visiting a STI clinic (STI = Sexually Transmitted Infections) also can be called STD (STD = Sexually Transmitted Disease).
 Discharges irritate the skin and make it red and sensitive.
 Urinating can be painful.
 Discharges may be caused by everything from yeast infections to sexually transmitted infections – or both.

 Small, painful ulcers may be herpes – the blisters that appear may already have bursted by the time the patient seeks help.

 Once you have aquired the type of genital herpes that affects the genitals (type 2), the symptoms usually recur several times during a life time.